yatzu0001/Fortnite-External-Cheat-With-BattleFN-Drivers/README_HOW_TO_USE_DRIVERS.txt

 #REMINDER#

 THIS IS A PoC.
 BUT is STILL FULLY WORKING.
-It has added to A PASTED CHEAT , with CLEANED CODE, A BYPASS FROM BATTLEFN CRACKED CHEAT, ( AT THE MOMENT
+It has added to A PASTED CHEAT , with CLEANED CODE, A BYPASS FROM BATTLEFN CRACKED CHEAT,
- OF RELEASE, BYPASS WAS UNDETECTED.
-AND IT'S STILL NOW, I DON'T KNOW FOR HOW MUCH, CAUSE ITS ALSO SIGNED.
-IT CAN BE FLAGGED ANYWAY! )

 You can implement easily your batch file and the copy on C:\ of the driver.sys , with a simple cpp or c# console app, easily .